 2. Strong communication skills

-It is essential for a project manager to know its organization’s vision, mission, and goals but what’s more important is to communicate them to team members in a clear and concise manner.
+A project manager needs to know its organization’s vision, mission, and goals but what’s more important is to communicate them to team members clearly and concisely.
 You need to have sound communication and interpersonal skills to articulate your thoughts, requirements, deliverables, and expectations to team members, vendors, and stakeholders.

-As 90 percent of a project manager’s time is spent on communicating information to others, it’s important for him to take his communication game to a superior level.
+As 90 percent of a project manager’s time is spent on communicating information to others, he needs to take his communication game to a superior level.
 You could also seek help from various project management and collaboration tools such as ProofHub to facilitate effective communication at work.